wynessgp/sqa-risk-recreation/docs/bva/domain/DieRollParser.md

   - Maximum possible value: 3
   - One more than max possible value: 4 (error case)
 - Underlying dice storage: Collection
-  - An empty collection (error case)
+  - An empty collection (ignored, should always be 3 by domain)
-  - Contains exactly one element (error case if amountDice exceeds)
+  - Contains exactly one element (ignored)
-  - Contains \> 1 element (error case if amountDice exceeds)
+  - Contains \> 1 element (ignored)
-  - Maximum possible size (Limited to 3 by RISK rules) <!-- Consider expanding for flex -->
+  - Maximum possible size (Limited to 3 by RISK rules)
   - Using the first element (index 0)
   - Using the last element (index 2)